aeonguild/aeonwiki/docs/documentation/aeond/options.md

 `stagenet[=<1|0>]`

 Run on stagenet.
-The wallet must be launched with --stagenet flag.
+The daemon must be launched with --stagenet flag.